-The Menunkatuck Sign looked brand new, like many of the New England Trail signs I saw at trail heads and intersections.
+The Menunkatuck Sign looked brand new, like many New England Trail signs I saw at trailheads and intersections.
 It was hand carved with blue lettering and bolted firmly to a young, healthy tree.
-I wonder if there is a less obtrusive way to attach them?
+I wonder if there is a less intrusive way to attach them.

-The intersection for the Menunkatuck and Mattabesett Trails was not close to a road.
-There were a lot of forest service roads that did not appear to be used much in this particular area, but I have no idea which one in the maze would have brought me to the trail.
-I’ll have figure it out for the start of the next hike.
+The Menunkatuck and Mattabesett Trails intersection was not close to a road.
+There were a lot of forest service roads that did not appear to be used much in this area, but I have no idea which one in the maze would have brought me to the trail.
+I’ll have to figure it out for the start of the next hike.

-So, I have since checked maps.
-If you want to start Section 08, the best way to get to it is to park on Durham Road and hike in about a mile.
-If you have a good off-road vehicle, you could also drive in, at least part of the way, on Crooked Hill Road.
-The walk from Durham looks to be much more direct though.
+So, I have since checked the maps.
+If you want to start Section 08, the best way to get to it is to park on Durham Road and hike about a mile.
+If you have an excellent off-road vehicle, you could also drive in, at least part of the way, on Crooked Hill Road.
+The walk from Durham looks to be much more direct, though.

-I’ll have to ask my brother if he wants to race me in his 20 foot high truck.
-He will loose.
-Are you reading this Junior?
+I’ll have to ask my brother if he wants to race me in his 20-foot-high truck.
+He will lose.
+Are you reading this, Junior?

-I was hiking down from Section 09, and I paused at the NET sign before heading on down the trail.
+I was hiking down from Section 09 and paused at the NET sign before heading down the trail.
 It was not long before I came to a large kiosk letting me know I was in the Genessee Recreation Area.
-There were fire service roads, maybe old logging roads, that branched off in three directions, and the trail itself was clearly marked.
+Fire service roads, maybe old logging roads, branched off in three directions, and the trail itself was clearly marked.

-After the Genesee Kiosk I spent a lot of time on under used forest roads, and slightly better used dirt roads.
-Four wheel drive vehicles appeared to be popular in some sections, and I noted a few hoof marks and bike treads here and there.
-This was definitely a multi-use trail.
+After the Genesee Kiosk, I spent a lot of time on underused forest roads and slightly better-used dirt roads.
+Four-wheel drive vehicles appeared popular in some sections, and I noted a few hoof marks and bike treads here and there.
+Again, this was a multi-use trail.

-Section 08 was a pretty unremarkable section, but the woods were pretty with there early summer greens.
+Section 08 was pretty unremarkable, but the woods were pretty with their early summer greens.
 They contrasted with the dark, wet tree trunks and rich dark earth, making the forests appear to have more depth.
 When the animals grew quiet, the woods felt mysterious, almost ominous.
 The trees were watching.

-I crossed over Rockland County “Road” which did not appear to be used much, and reached Goat Lot Road, which definitely got more use.
-Goat Lot had plenty of room for parking, but with all the mud, those 5-7 vehicles better be knobby tired 4-wheel drive trucks!
+I crossed over Rockland County “Road,” which did not appear to be used much, and reached Goat Lot Road, which got more use.
+Goat Lot had plenty of room for parking, but with all the mud, those 5-7 vehicles better are knobby-tired 4-wheel drive trucks!

 Finally!
 My first wildlife sighting on the New England Trail.
 I’m not going to tell you what critter, but his profile pic is in the photos below.
 He was so handsome – a little prince.

-Hiking was nice after Goat Lot Road.
-Terrain was all forest rambling with a few rocks and bumps thrown in here and there.
+Hiking was excellent after Goat Lot Road.
+The terrain was all forest rambling, with a few rocks and bumps thrown in here and there.
 Lot’s of forest roads again, which is this section’s main theme – forest roads.

-The only negative for the section – and it has been expected due to all the standing water I’ve seen over the last few weeks – REALLY BIG MOSQUITOES…UGH.
-I mean these suckers were BIG, but this section also had the largest boggy sections so far on my hikes.
+The only negative for the section – and it has been expected due to all the standing water I’ve seen over the last few weeks – is BIG MOSQUITOES…UGH.
+These suckers were BIG, but this section also had the most extensive boggy sections on my hikes.
 The bogs were so large that they even routed the trail around the edges of some of them!

 I put on the hated DEET today.
 The brand slogan should be “Melts your gear but not your skin!”
 These giant mosquitoes had to have been the parents.
-They were GINORMOUS, and even when I sprayed them, while they were perched on my legs taking blood samples, they barely moved – just kind of staggered around until I squished them.
+They were GINORMOUS, and even when I sprayed them while they were perched on my legs, taking blood samples, they barely moved – I staggered around until I squished them.
 Yuck.

-The closer I got to Hart Road, the louder the gun fire.
-By the time I reached the last stretch of very nice road/trail before Hart Road I was convinced I was paralleling a shooting gallery.
-There were a couple of times I actually ducked!
+The closer I got to Hart Road, the louder the gunfire.
+By the time I reached the last stretch of lovely road/trail before Hart Road, I was convinced I was paralleling a shooting gallery.
+There were a couple of times I ducked!

-As I approached Hart Road I heard a loud mechanical rattling noise and looked quickly to my left.
+As I approached Hart Road, I heard a loud mechanical rattling noise and glanced to my left.
 A HUGE Black knobby wheeled truck with BLACK tinted windows was waiting for an electric gate to finish opening.
-The gate was slowly wheeling back across a black top road.
-It had to be a government installation I thought, and there is no way those windows are legal.
+The gate was slowly wheeling back across a blacktop road.
+I thought it had to be a government installation, and there is no way those windows are legal.

 I know it was my imagination, but I swear I saw blurry pale faces watching me from the other side of those dark windows.

-An old Caddy was creeping it’s way up Hart Road as I marched quickly down the road looking for where the NET swung back into the woods on the left side of the road.
-It Was close according to the GAIA app.
+An old Caddy was creeping its way up Hart Road as I marched quickly down the road, looking for where the NET swung back into the woods on the left side of the road.
+It Was closed according to the GAIA app.

-The elderly man driving the car stopped to ask if I had seen any other people around.
-My instinct wanted to scream yes LOTS, but he looked harmless enough so I said no. He grinned broadly and said “Good, I can let my dog run.”
+The older man driving the car stopped to ask if I had seen anyone around.
+My instinct wanted to scream yes LOTS, but he looked harmless enough, so I said no. Instead, he grinned broadly and said, “Good, I can let my dog run.”
 I breathed a soft sigh of relief.
 Paranoia keeps me safe.

-The car moved on down the road, and as I turned onto the NET again, I suddenly heard pounding foot falls coming up behind me, approaching fast!
-I reflexively ducked and jumped into the woods to my left, ready to give the old man a good chop!
+The car moved down the road, and as I turned onto the NET again, I suddenly heard pounding footfalls coming up behind me, approaching fast!
+I reflexively ducked and jumped into the woods to my left, ready to give the older man a good chop!

 Final Section to Toll Road

-Toll Road has a very large parking area, and I’m sure you could easily fit 20 vehicles.
-One fella pulled up in a truck and rolled down his window to ask if the flies were bad.
-I was chomping on a bar and just shook my head.
+Toll Road has a huge parking area, and I’m sure you could easily fit 20 vehicles.
+One fellow pulled up in a truck and rolled down his window to ask if the flies were terrible.
+I was chewing on a bar and just shook my head.
 He did not ask about the mosquitoes, and I did not want to squelch the fun for him.